 These treatments consist of an initial procedure with several weeks of recovery time.

 And also, after the recommended waiting period, you may choose to undergo the process again to enhance your scars further.

 Medium Chemical Peel:

-Full results from each session are visible after six weeks, but multiple sessions may be required to achieve desired results.
+- Full results from each session are visible after six weeks, but multiple sessions may require to achieve desired results.

 Instant acne scar treatments

 Hypertrophic or atrophic scars cannot be treating instantly.
 However, PIH can be immediately improving with one of several quick in-office procedures.